 Seeking treatment for methadone withdrawal

 The primary form of methadone withdrawal is known as detox.
 Cassiobury Court offers a comprehensive 28-day methadone detox programme.
 This detox is known as a ‘medically assisted detox’, largely because medications are prescribed in order to manage and reduce withdrawal symptoms mentioned above.
-This programme is wholly residential in nature, meaning patients move into our rehab centre for the duration of their treatment.
+This programme is wholly residential in nature, meaning clients move into our rehab centre for the duration of their treatment.

 A medicated detox

 Cassiobury Court adheres to a medically assisted detox regime for those suffering from a methadone addiction.
 A combination of Subutex, Naloxone and Suboxone is used to reduce withdrawal symptoms during a methadone detox.
-Subutex, also known as buprenorphine, is a tablet which patients dissolve under their tongue.
+Subutex, also known as buprenorphine, is a tablet which clients dissolve under their tongue.
 Subutex is a semi-synthetic opiate.
 Unlike Methadone, Subutex is not a ‘full’ opiate antagonist.
 It is a ‘partial’ antagonist.
 This means Subutex carries less of a risk of abuse and addiction when compared to methadone.
 Subutex facilitates detoxification, although like Methadone, Subutex itself may be used in an ‘opiate maintenance programme’.
 Subutex also contains Naloxone to discourage IV opiate usage.
 Naloxone precipitates withdrawal when IV opiates are taken.

 We hope you enjoyed this blog post on methadone rehabilitation.
 At Cassiobury Court we offer a four-week methadone rehab programme.
 Click here to contact our admissions team if you wish to learn more about this programme.